TLC (group)

-TLC is an American girl group formed in Atlanta, Georgia, in 1990.
-The group's best-known line-up was composed of Tionne "T-Boz" Watkins, Lisa "Left Eye" Lopes and Rozonda "Chilli" Thomas.
+TLC is an American girl group formed in 1990 in Atlanta, Georgia.
+The group's best-known line-up was composed of Tionne "T-Boz" Watkins, Lisa "Left Eye" Lopes, and Rozonda "Chilli" Thomas.
 The group enjoyed success during the 1990s, with nine top-ten hits on the Billboard Hot 100, including four number-one singles: "Creep", "Waterfalls", "No Scrubs", and "Unpretty".
-The group also recorded four multi-platinum albums, including CrazySexyCool (1994), which received a diamond certification from the Recording Industry Association of America (RIAA).
-TLC also became the first R&B group in history to receive the Million certification from the Recording Industry Association of Japan (RIAJ) for FanMail (1999).
+TLC also recorded four multi-platinum albums, including CrazySexyCool (1994), which received a diamond certification from the Recording Industry Association of America (RIAA).
+They became the first R&B group in history to receive the million certification from the Recording Industry Association of Japan (RIAJ) for FanMail (1999).

-Having sold over 95 million records worldwide, TLC is the best-selling American girl group.
+Having sold over 60 million records worldwide, TLC is one of the five best-selling American girl groups of all time.
 VH1 ranked TLC as the greatest female group, placing them at number 12 on the list of 100 Greatest Women in Music.
 Billboard magazine ranked TLC as one of the greatest musical trios, as well as the seventh-most-successful act of the 1990s.
 The group's accolades include four career Grammy Awards, five MTV Video Music Awards, and five Soul Train Music Awards.

-Twenty years after their debut, TLC was honored with an award called Outstanding Contribution to Music at the 17th MOBO Awards and with the Legend Award at the 2013 MTV Video Music Awards Japan.
-Following Lopes's death in 2002, instead of replacing her, the remaining members chose to continue as a duo.
+Twenty years after their debut, TLC received the Outstanding Contribution to Music award at the 17th MOBO Awards and the Legend Award at the 2013 MTV Video Music Awards Japan.
+After Lopes' death in 2002, instead of replacing her, the remaining members chose to continue as a duo.
 In 2017, they released their eponymous fifth album TLC.
 In 2022, the group was inducted into the Black Music & Entertainment Walk of Fame.